 Career Outlook for Teachers in California

-- Secondary School Teachers, Except Special and Career/Vocational: 6.5%
+- Middle School Teachers, Except Special and Career/Vocational: 9.5%

-Since California already has so many teachers to begin with, this anticipated growth should be very encouraging.
-And along with excellent job prospects, many of these careers feature relatively high pay.
-According to the Bureau of Labor Statistics, the following teaching careers in California featured the highest annual mean wages as of May 2014:
+Furthermore, according to the Bureau of Labor Statistics, the following teaching careers in California featured the highest annual mean wages as of May 2015: